We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-While there are many medical products on the market to treat acne, Manuka honey may be an effective natural remedy.
+There are many medical products available to treat acne.
+However, Manuka honey may be an effective natural remedy.

 Manuka honey is made by bees that collect nectar from the Manuka trees, which grow in southern Australia and New Zealand.